Weissenhof Estate: History and description

 The twenty-one buildings consist of terraced and detached houses as well as apartment buildings.
 They vary slightly in form but display standardized design language.
 What they have in common are their simplified facades, flat roofs used as terraces, window bands, open plan interiors, and the high level of prefabrication which permitted their erection in just five months.
 Despite popular belief, only about one third of the buildings were completely white.
 Bruno Taut had his entry, the smallest, painted in various colors.
 Le Corbusier and Pierre Jeanneret's entry was white, blue, orange, and green.
 Van der Rohe's was painted a light pink.
 The eaves of Hans Scharoun's entry were painted orange.

 Advertised as a prototype of future workers' housing, in fact each of these houses was customized and furnished on a budget far out of a normal worker's reach and with little direct relevance to the technical challenges of standardized mass construction.
 The exhibition opened to the public on 23 July 1927, a year late, and drew large crowds.

+The houses showcased in the exhibition were of such avant-garde expression, homes 14-15 served as a backdrop for an image showcasing the newest Mercedes-Benz at the time, an 8/38 PS Roadster.